 The Wildkin 15 Inch Backpack is a mid-sized backpack available in multiple fun designs for children three years old and older.
 It has two zippered pockets for packing essentials and a mesh side pocket to hold your child's water bottle.
 This backpack is 600 Denier Polyester, and according to its care instructions, this bag is spot clean only.

 Unlike other contenders, this backpack does not have an easy-access front pocket.
-Although this is not a deal-breaker, a small and easy to access pocket can be handy for items you'd like to grab, such as a snack.
-Also, if your child carries a heavier load to school (think binders and textbooks, etc.), you may discover the bag's size too small for their needs.
+Although this is not a deal-breaker, a small and easy-to-access pocket can be handy for items you'd like to grab, such as a snack.
+Also, if your child carries a heavier load to school (think binders and textbooks, etc.), you may discover the bag's size is too small for their needs.
 We suggest this option for elementary school-aged kids.

 We had high hopes for this product, but the Velcro closures on the bag's side pockets lowered its ranking.
 We consider it a downside because the pockets do not stretch as much as contenders with stretchy elastic side pockets.
 But, if a basic backpack with some internal pockets works for you, this option is a potential contender.

 The JanSport SuperBreak is like the Everest Basic Backpack, but with some minor differences.
-For one, this contender has padding on the backside of the pack, and its dimensions are slightly larger.
-We appreciate that the roomy main compartment opens wide and can hold binders, textbooks, and more, plus the front pocket has some internal organizers.
+This contender offers padding on the back, and its dimensions are slightly larger.
+The roomy main compartment opens wide and can hold binders, textbooks, and more, plus the front pocket has some internal organizers for small items.

 Although we don't mind keeping things simple, we wish this contender's design incorporated at least one side pocket for a water bottle.
-The lack of this feature is a disappointment.
-However, if you seek a simple backpack that offers a little more quality, check out this option.
+The lack of this feature is a disappointment, especially for kids toting a bottle to school and need a quick drink.
+However, check out this option if you seek a simple backpack that offers a little more quality than the bare minimum.

 Why You Should Trust Us